maer89/teamclicker/README.md

 ###Getting started###
 * Requirements
   - For the php-version you only need a MySQL database and an apache server.
-  - For the play-version you have to download and install the play-framework in version 2.1 and you also need a MySQL database.
+  - For the play-version you have to download and install the play-framework in version 2.1 as you can see [here](http://www.playframework.com/documentation/2.1.1/Installing).
+As in the php-version you also need a MySQL database.
 * Setup database
 	- For the php-versions:
   	To setup your MySQL database you have to edit the database